The Gillespie Museum

 (For a complete listing of the museum's online educational resources, including selected exhibit materials, see our Educational Resources Page, or download this comprehensive Overview of Gillespie Museum Online Resources.)

-Minerals in the Artist's Palette - Opened November 12!
-Our newest exhibit investigates the use of natural mineral pigments in art across the ages and around the globe.
-On display through May 3, 2023 in the museum with cultural credit available for Stetson undergraduates.
+Minerals in the Artist's Palette - Opened fall 2022!
+This new exhibit investigates the use of natural mineral pigments in art across the ages and around the globe.
+On display through May 31, 2023 in the museum.

 Florida Formations - 500 million years of Florida geology - is a tale of the state's past environments and climates as told through its distinctive rock units and associated fossils.